nicwannet/pdsnd_github/README.md

 ### Credits

-Thank you Udacity for providing the resources and material to allow me to succeed.
+Thank you Udacity for providing the resources and material to allow me to succeed